 To view all history events, run:

-It shows mostly US-related events, yet it is very interesting to read.
+It shows mostly US-related events, yet it is useful and very interesting to read.

 To list all important events related to Computer, run: